ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 {: .note}

 ### Install EnterpriseDB Migration Toolkit
 1. Follow the steps on how to install the EnterpriseDB Migration Toolkit [here](https://www.enterprisedb.com/edb-docs/d/edb-postgres-migration-toolkit/user-guides/user-guide/53.0.0/installing_mtk.html#using-an-rpm-package-to-install-migration-toolkit).
-(Skip the IDENT Authentication section)
+(Skip the IDENT Authentication section in the install guide.)
 2. Migration Toolkit script is located in the Oracle container at: `/usr/edb/migrationtoolkit/bin/runMTK.sh`

 Note: MTK by default includes the `edb jdbc driver`, but to connect to an Oracle instance you must install the Oracle jdbc.